os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 Forests are a natural consumer of CO2.
-As CO2 has a major impact on the temperature evolution, tracking the evolution of forests and their CO2 consumption is important in order to get precise results.
+As CO2 has a major impact on the temperature evolution, tracking the evolution of forests and their CO2 consumption is important in order to get accurate results.
 Many factors can lead to a reduction of the global forests surfaces, such as consequencies of temperature change and human activities.
 On the other side, environmental care and policies can lead to a rise of the global forest surface.

 In this forest model, the global evolution of forest are impacted by 4 activities.
 There are afforestation and deforestation that respectively consists on planting and cutting trees.
 The two other activities are managed and unmanaged wood, which consist on planting trees, then harvest wood for different purpose (industrial or energy). these two last activities expand the forest surface but also generate biomass products.